 So finally ventured out to do shopping, and it seemed pretty normal.
 No mosh pit grannies or flying loaves, or obese people filming each other screaming.
 Certain chains such as Tesco, Sainsbury’s and Waitrose are now rationing things like rice, flour, bog roll and eggs (and for Waitrose likely its cheapo Essentials range too, in edible flowers and prosecco flavoured crisps), but thankfully not Lidl; maybe the Germans really are just better organised.
 The streets were still populated and I’d arranged to meet up with D who’s been working home alone all week.

-We met up in Northcote Road which has until recently been doubling as the local Soho, ripe with shoulder rubbing and vector for transmission via loitering and street drinking -well until this new strain put a dampener on the parade.
+We met up in Northcote Road which has until recently been doubling as the local verions of Soho, ripe with shoulder rubbing and vector for transmission thanks to so much loitering and street drinking -well until this new strain put a dampener on the parade.
 It rained, the streets were wet and people were scurrying to and fro with their shopping or dogs.
 We found a dry seat outside an empty pub, the kind built under the awning.
 About two minutes later a portly policeman politely moved us on; he did tend to lecture but apologised and we apologised back as we Brits are wont to do; though increasingly less so these days.
 I think we were perhaps representing a grey area -allowed to meet up with our support bubble outside, yet not allowed to stop?